gcanti/fp-ts/docs/modules/ReadonlyRecord.ts.md

 ## fromFoldableMap

-Create a record from a foldable collection using the specified functions to
+Create a `ReadonlyRecord` from a foldable collection using the specified functions to:

 - map to key/value pairs
 - combine values for duplicate keys.